QuiltMC/rfcs/structure/0001-rfc-process.md

 - The team responsible for the RFC will discuss the RFC as much as possible in the pull request's comments.
 Discussion that occurs in other spaces should be summarized in the PR comments.
-- When the team responsible for the RFC decides that there has been enough discussion, a member of the team will issue a "motion for final comments".
-If the motion passes, it begins a 10 day period where the community has the last chance to give feedback on an RFC.
+- When the team responsible for the RFC decides that there has been enough discussion, a leader of the team will issue a "motion for final comments".
+If the motion passes, it begins a short period where the community has the last chance to give feedback on an RFC.
+This period must last at least 3 days and cannot last more than 7 days.
   + This step is taken when enough discussion has happened to make a final decision on the issue.
 It is designed to prevent RFCs from becoming stales.
-  + A consensus among all community members *is not necessary* for an RFC to enter the final comment period.
+  + A consensus among all community members *is not necessary nor expected* for an RFC to enter the final comment period.
 However, there should not be a strong consensus *against* the disposition given for the final comment period, and some argument supporting the decision should be clearly presented somewhere